moonboy12138/moonboy12138.github.io/index.md

 ## About Me

 Hi!
-I'm now a research assistant supervised by Prof. <a href="https://vlislab22.github.io/vlislab/linwang.html">Lin Wang</a> at HKUST.
+I'm now a research assistant supervised by Prof. <a href="https://vlislab22.github.io/vlislab/linwang.html">Lin Wang</a> at HKUST(GZ).

 Currently, I am interested in Event-based vision and Multi-modal learning.

-Prior to HKUST, I obtained my B. Eng. and M. Eng. major in Electronic Science and Technology and Optical Engineering from the University of Electronic Science and Technology of China (UESTC) respectively, where I focused on Semantic Segmentation and Instance Segmentation.
+Prior to HKUST, I obtained my B. Eng. and M. Eng. major in Electronic Science and Technology and Optical Engineering from the University of Electronic Science and Technology of China (UESTC) respectively.
+During my post-graduate study life, I focused on Semantic Segmentation and Instance Segmentation.

 {% include_relative _includes/projects.md %}